seokcheon20/Archiverse/README.md

-# Readme 😁

-Hi, this is the repo for the website https://quartz.eilleeenz.com/.
-This was made with Quartz, and I kept the original readme below (which includes a link to get started yourself).
-Say hi in my [guestbook](https://github.com/fanteastick/quartz-test/discussions/21)!

-## Licensing changes
-- **Content:** The text content in the `content/` folder is licensed under [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).
-- **Everything else:** uses the MIT License for its components, since it was originally MIT license from https://quartz.jzhao.xyz/.

----

 # Quartz v4

 > “[One] who works with the door open gets all kinds of interruptions, but [they] also occasionally gets clues as to what the world is and what might be important.” — Richard Hamming